-On information and belief, the Accused Instrumentalities comprise a transmitter 54. having at least one light source and a phase modulator for phase modulating light from the source so as to create phase-modulated optical signals in the light as a function of an input electronic data stream.
-For example, the FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."
-Ciena's CoreStream Agility product literature describes the use of a "laser of a transceiver module" with "automatic laser power-up."
-Ciena's FlexSelect 40G Shelf product literature also discusses how the exemplary product "[t]ransports 40G waves," touting it as a product benefit.
-41 In 2007, Ciena's director of marketing, Vinay Rathore, explained that Ciena uses DPSK for its 40G services.
-42 Ciena product literature on 40G DPSK shows the use of a phase modulator modulating continuous wave light as a function of an input data stream.
-43 A DPSK transmitter used for communications that is, on information and belief, exemplary of the type of transmitter used in the Accused Instrumentalities includes a feedback loop in the Precoder with a time delay "T" feeding into an exclusive-or gate along with the input data stream and producing an output that controls the phase modulator.
+56. On information and belief, the Accused Instrumentalities comprise a transmitter having at least one light source and a phase modulator for phase modulating light from the source so as to create phase-modulated optical signals in the light as a function of an input electronic data stream.
+For example, the FlexSelect 40G Shelf was designed to add "40G transport capabilities to the CoreStream Agility and CN 4200 platforms."46 Ciena's CoreStream Agility product literature describes the use of a "laser of a transceiver module" with "automatic laser power-up.^{47} Ciena's FlexSelect 40G Shelf product literature also discusses how the exemplary product "[t]ransports 40G waves," touting it as a product benefit.48 In a 2007 article announcing the availability of the FlexSelect 40G Shelf (and explaining that it is compatible with the CN 4200 and CoreStream Agility systems), Ciena's director of marketing, Vinay Rathore, explained that Ciena uses DPSK for these FlexSelect 40G Shelf, CN 4200, and CoreStream Agility products.49 Ciena product literature on 40G DPSK shows the use of a phase modulator modulating continuous wave light as a function of an input data stream.50 A DPSK transmitter used for communications that is, on information and belief, exemplary of the type of transmitter used in the Accused Instrumentalities includes a feedback loop in the Precoder with a time delay "T" feeding into an exclusive-or gate along with the input data stream and producing an output that controls the phase modulator.
 On information and belief, the Accused Instrumentalities are consistent with this design.